dhutapratama/docs/views.md

 Typically, view composers will be registered within one of your application's [service providers](/docs/{{version}}/providers).
 In this example, we'll assume that we have created a new `App\Providers\ViewServiceProvider` to house this logic.

 We'll use the `View` facade's `composer` method to register the view composer.
-Laravel does not include a default directory for class based view composers, so you are free to organize them however you wish.
+Lets does not include a default directory for class based view composers, so you are free to organize them however you wish.
 For example, you could create an `app/View/Composers` directory to house all of your application's view composers:

     <?php